shawnmckinney/wicket-sample/ENABLE-FORTRESS-README.md

  This component maps the page buttons to fortress permissions

 10. Build & Deploy (run from the command line):
+ * This step builds the web app, loads the wicket sample security policy into ldap, and deploys to tomcat:
 ```
 mvn clean tomcat:deploy
 ```
- * This step builds the web app, loads the wicket sample security policy into ldap, and deploys to tomcat.
 -------------------------------------------------------------------------------

 To test: sign on with creds: